KMyllyharju/Homepage/src/pages/posts/Hybrid_cheesecake.md

 Serously, when I came up with this recipe, I spent like a solid 3 weeks straight making a new one right after I finished the previous cake because it's just that delicious.

+This recipe was adapted from [Just One Cookbook - Souffle japanese cheesecake](https://www.onceuponachef.com/recipes/new-york-style-cheesecake.html#tabrecipe) and [Once Upon a Chef - New York Style Cheesecake](https://www.justonecookbook.com/souffle-japanese-cheesecake/#recipe)

 ## Actual recipe

 **Recipe makes 1 cake.**